gitlabhq/gitlabhq/CONTRIBUTING.md

 there is the ~"stewardship" label.

 This label is to be used for issues in which the stewardship of GitLab is a topic of discussion.
-For instance if GitLab Inc. is planning to remove features from GitLab CE to make exclusive in GitLab EE, related issues would be labelled with ~"stewardship".
+For instance if GitLab Inc. is planning to add features from GitLab EE to GitLab CE, related issues would be labelled with ~"stewardship".

 A recent example of this was the issue for
 [bringing the time tracking API to GitLab CE][time-tracking-issue].